Car Theory Test Guide

 The documents that you need to take along to your theoretical examination, include:

-Note: If you don't take the correct things to your theory test it can result in a cancellation.
-In this happens, you would not get a refund of the money.
+Note: Failing to bring the correct things to your theory test can result in a cancellation.
+In this case, you would not get a refund of the money.

-You can get a replacement provisional licence online with the DVLA if your is lost, damaged, or stolen.
-But, keep in mind that it can take up to two (2) weeks to replace a drivers licence.
+You can replace a provisional licence online with the DVLA if yours is lost, damaged, or stolen.
+But, keep in mind that it can take up to two (2) weeks to get a replacement driving licence.

-Take a valid passport with you, along with your paper licence, if you do not have the photocard version.
-But, you would need to apply for a photocard licence if you do not have a valid passport.
+Take a valid passport with you, along with your paper licence, if you do not have the photocard type.
+But, you would need to get a photocard licence if you do not have a valid passport.